kartoza/GeoHosting/docs/src/products/geoserver/guide.md

      <br>

-2. To add the GeoPackage, click the **Add new Store** button.
+2. To add the layer, click the **Add new Store** button.
 This will take you to a list of data sources supported by GeoServer.

      > **Note** Keep in mind that this list is extensible, so yours might look slightly different.